Best Pen Tablets for online teaching

 The One by Wacom is the company’s least expensive entry-level option, lacks many of the common features, but it’s perfect for students and teachers looking for a reliable graphics tablet.

-The One by Wacom is available in two sizes: Small Variant with 6.0 x 3.7 inches active area, while the Medium Variant has 8.3 x 5.7 inches work area. its compact size makes it easy to transport.
+It is available in two sizes: Small Variant with 6.0 x 3.7 inches active area, and the Medium Variant has 8.3 x 5.7 inches work area.

-The tablet has decent build quality, which is made entirely of plastic and can be bent a bit, but it doesn’t take any damage in the process.
+The tablet is solidly built and made entirely of plastic, so even a slight bend won’t cause any damage.
 Its drawing surface is black and the base is bright red.

-The stylus comes with 2048 levels of pressure sensitivity and 2540 lpi resolution.
-It isn’t the highest-spec stylus on the market, However, it’s still very good for online teaching, note taking, photo editing, writing, and drawing.
+The stylus is battery-free, doesn’t need charging, and supports 2048 levels of pressure sensitivity.
+Though it isn’t the highest-spec stylus on the market, it’s enough for online teaching, note taking, writing, etc.

-While dedicated driver software is required for working with the Linux, Mac or Windows PC, Chromebook users can get started right away — the connection with a free USB interface is sufficient.
+While dedicated driver software is required for working with the Linux, Mac or Windows PC, Chromebook and android device users can get started right away — just plug in and play.

-The XP-Pen Deco Fun series is built to fit comfortably in many different use cases.
-It’s great for writing, sketching, painting, taking notes, and online teaching.
+The XPPen Deco 01 V3 is a big, affordable drawing tablet built to fit comfortably in many different use cases – writing, sketching, painting, taking notes, online teaching and more.

-Deco Fun is compatible with Android, Chrome OS, Linux, Windows, and Mac OS.
-It supports most digital working, remote education, drawing, and animation software.
+Deco 01 V3 is compatible with all platforms and supports most digital working, remote education, drawing, and animation software.

 As an added bonus, with your purchase you can get an activation key to download and use free ‘ArtRage Lite’ drawing software and ‘Explain Everything’ whiteboard.